Children’s Literature News July 2026

 Recommended reading books for primary & secondary aged children in the UK

-Her debut novel, Orangeboy, was published in 2016 by Hodder Children’s Books.
-The book received critical acclaim and won the Waterstones Children’s Book Prize for Older Children and The Bookseller’s YA Book Prize in 2017.
-Orangeboy was also shortlisted for the Costa Children’s Book Award and the Carnegie Medal.
+Her first young adult novel, Orangeboy, won the Waterstones Book Prize for Older Readers and the Bookseller YA Book Prize.
+Orangeboy was also shortlisted for the Costa Children’s Book Award.
+Her second novel for teenagers, Indigo Donut, won the Crimefest YA Prize.
+Both Orangeboy and Indigo Donut were nominated for the Carnegie Medal.

 A selection of reading books to challenge and interest Year 10 pupils – aged 14-15 – in KS4 secondary schools.
 Authors include Jeanette Winterson and JRR Tolkien.